Airbus keeps tight rein on cabin design as A350 launch nears

 Emerson said the A350 was six months away from entry into service, and was already in the final assembly line stage.
 Plus the cabin definition was locked in place and suppliers were now delivering equipment, he said.

-“With the A380 we weren’t in that situation - we had a delay for the customization and designing of the first cabin,” he said.
+“With the A380 we weren’t in that situation - we had a delay for the customisation and designing of the first cabin,” he said.

 At present, it takes customers around 20 months to design their cabin interiors for the A350.
 Emerson said the aim was to get this down to just under a year once production is in full-swing.
 That compares with a current time frame of 18 months for the larger A380.